-In this article, we’ll explore why chili sometimes ends up too salty, dive into the science behind the potato trick, and offer practical solutions to save your dish.
+In this article, we’ll explore why chili sometimes becomes too salty, dive into the science behind the potato trick, and offer practical solutions to save your dish.
 Whether you’re cooking for a family dinner or meal prepping for the week, understanding how to fix and prevent salty food can save both time and frustration.

 Why Does Chili Get Over-Salted?